(Added by Ordinance No. 189580; amended by Ordinance Nos. 189714 and 190063, effective August 21, 2020.)

 (3) Whether the available unit is an Accessible Dwelling Unit.

 b.
-The Landlord’s Notice may incorporate this information or may provide an address, website address, internet link or other method of communicating this information to prospective Tenants.
+The Landlord’s Notice may incorporate this information or may provide an address, website address, internet link or other written method of communicating this information to prospective Tenants.

 2. Order of Processing Applications.